IBM/telco-network-cloud-drivers/content/reference/cicdhub-software.md

 #### Jenkins -- Build Automation Server
 An open source Automation/build server  that automates the CI/CD pipeline tasks.
 You will create jobs for NS and VNF project in jenkins.

-#### LMCTL -- ALM command line tools
+#### LMCTL -- TNCO command line tools
-A ALM specific tool used to integrate ALM with the CI/CD Hub.
-It is used to support both the movement of data both from the CI/CD Hub to ALM and vice a versa.
+A TNCO specific tool used to integrate TNCO with the CI/CD Hub.
+It is used to support both the movement of data both from the CI/CD Hub to TNCO and vice a versa.
 Allowing the managed design and  deployment of Assemblies, Resources to one of a number of registered ALMs.

 ### Installation if the CI/CD Hub
 #### How to obtain the CI/CD Hub